wf4java/WF-CarAiGame/README.md

 # Binds

-W - acceleration of learning <br />
+1,2,3,4,0 - speed of learning <br />
-S - engine slowdowns <br />
-K - saving the best NeuranNetwork <br />
+C - saving the best NeuranNetwork <br />
 R - toggle ray render <br />
 H - respawn cars <br />
-G - add 180 degrees when spawning <br />
+UP - Increases the minimum number to show the connection between neurons <br />
+DOWN - Reduces the minimum number to show the connection between neurons <br />

+# Config

+There are 2 neural network modes. <br /><br />
+1 - at the output, one neuron, which is responsible for turning, learns very quickly, in 10 cycles, but the machine is always twitching. <br />
+2 - there are 2 neurons at the output, it learns quite slowly, for ~ 10000 cycles, but the machine does not twitch

 # Screens